 This is not a mistake or an oversight.
-A good example is the ’94-97 Ford 7.3L Power Stroke.The omission of our Dynaflow muffler from the '94-97 model-year Git-Kit, Stinger, Stinger-Plus and PowerPack® systems is an example of how we design and engineer products specific to each application.
+A good example is the ’94-97 Ford 7.3L Power Stroke.The omission of our Dynaflow muffler from the '94-97 model-year PowerPack systems is an example of how we design and engineer products specific to each application.
 After rigorous testing, we found that the stock mufflers on '94-97 Power Strokes work fine, and the addition of our Dynaflow muffler (and its cost) is unwarranted.
 That's why when you buy a Banks system, you get just what you need—no more, no less—and you never pay for what you don't need.

-The purpose for having six levels is to provide flexibility to varying conditions including but not limited to vehicle characteristics, drivers style, terrain and airflow improvements.
+Level 6 provides the maximum rated power.
+Each level is then progressively 20% less power.
+Level 2 is our Fuel Economy level, however some customers experience better MPGs on a higher setting if they can keep their foot out of the go pedal.
+The purpose for having six levels for our Derringer, Six Gun, & Economind tuners is to provide flexibility to varying conditions including but not limited to vehicle characteristics, drivers habits, terrain and airflow improvements.
 It is usually best to experiment with each level to determine which best serves your individual needs.

 A turbocharger is really a mechanical device that is designed to pressurize air.
 We most commonly think of a turbocharger being applied to automotive use, so that is how we will describe it, but there are other uses for turbos that vary slightly in design.